-Moving an aging parent into your home requires more than simply packing up their belongings however.
-Follow these five essential tips to ensure you and your folks make the transition in harmony.
+Moving an aging parent into your home requires more than simply packing up mom’s clothes or dad’s golf clubs.
+Follow these five essential moving home tips to ensure you and your folks make the transition in harmony.

 The American Association of Retired Persons (AARP) recommends considering your parents’ abilities and limitations.
-Can your home accommodate someone who might need a walker or a walk-in shower?
+Before moving one or both of your parents home, determine if your home accommodates someone who might need a walker or a walk-in shower?

-If time allows take this opportunity to remember the happy moments and milestones in your lives together as a way to help them understand that some items might need to be sold or given away to charity.
+When time allows, take this opportunity to remember the happy moments and milestones in your lives together is a way to help them understand that some items might need to be sold or given away to charity.

 Just because your parents are living in your home doesn’t mean you have to be the sole caregiver.
-For example, your parents may have more financial flexibility to hire home health aides now that they are no longer covering a mortgage or property taxes.
+For example, your parents may prefer to age in place.
+They may have the financial flexibility to hire home health aides now that they are no longer covering a mortgage or property taxes.

 Once the initial transition is complete, it may be tempting to forget your parents had any other life than the new life they are living with you.
 Occasionally rotating things like home décor items and holiday decorations in and out of storage will help them to let go of things they no longer need.

-From our family to yours, here at Metro Self Storage we understand the importance of being there for one another.
+From our family to yours, we understand the importance of being there for one another.
 When it comes time to assist your parents’ move out of their home Metro Self Storage is here to help.

-Use our convenient storage locator to find the nearest self storage facility or call to speak with a member of our friendly, knowledgeable storage team.
+Use our convenient store locator to find the nearest self storage facility or call to speak with a member of our friendly, knowledgeable storage team.